 All web pages that directly link to a page that has high link equity, such as your homepage will benefit from that.
 So, they end up sharing some of the equity.

-That said, it’s crucial that you understand how webpages are linked to your website’s structure and also their link equity.
+That said, it’s crucial that you understand how web pages are linked to your website’s structure and also their link equity.

 For instance, if your eCommerce store structure is Products > Gender > Type of apparel (e.g. Skirts, Dresses, etc.) > Individual products.
 It means it takes customers 4 clicks to find the desired product.
-So, you can simplify the process by separating the products into female and male categories from the homepage.An example is Adidas, a brand that offers many different categories and lines for their products.
-And from above they have done a good job by making the structure as flat.
+So, you can simplify the process by separating the products into female and male categories from the homepage.An example is Adidas, a brand that offers many different categories and lines for its products.
+And from above they have done a good job by making the structure flat.
 They start by categorizing their different products by gender while allowing customers to click on many other specific sub-categories when you hover over it.

 Also, they categorize by brands and types of sports, which supports the narrowing down of searches for customers searching for different things from the homepage.

 After streamlining your e-commerce site architecture, the next thing to check is that all its pages contain internal links.

 These are links that connect together pages from the same domain and they have a few purposes.
 Internal links help search engines and visitors navigate through a website to locate what they need.
 Also, they help in sharing link equity.

 One thing that makes internal links so important is for search engine bots to crawl through a website through the following links.
 And what that means is that if a webpage doesn’t include internal or even external links, web crawlers won’t be able to find it.